ranaumarnadeem/SAP-1-Simulator/README.md

 ---

 ## **Folder Structure**
--Core.cpp contains all the backend files eg core,control unit etc all written in c++ -Main contains gui.py that is frontend linked with backend
+- Core.cpp contains all the backend files eg core,control unit etc all written in c++.
+- Main contains gui.py that is frontend linked with backend.

 ---